9 – Data

 Without the rather painstaking systematic examination of all individual “stripped” names, it would have been impossible to conduct this study!

-The FC file, in addition to the information in the S2C files, contains additional localities as well as an indicator about the “type” of locality: U (unique), H (homonym) or A (average).
+The FC file, in addition to the information in the S2C files, contains additional localities as well as an indicator about the “type” of locality: U (unique), H (homonym), A (average) or TP (Tonner-Pauly, refer to EMIG.2 for details).
 The specific meaning of the “average” is explained in post 2 – Locating places and sampling the database.

 If you have been worrying about the recent eviction of Lützerath to allow the expansion of the Garzweiler coalmine3, note that this happened at Lützerath-2.
 Lüttzerath-1 is about 100 km further south, and the places with the clean names of Altmühle-Lützerath, Neumühle-Lützerath and Lüzerather-mühle-average are all near Lützerath-1.